 There are many different ways in which you could join the vibrant student body already enjoying life in London.
 There’s no doubt that you could run into many challenges in your attempts to both become a student in the city and adapt to life there, but we can help to guide you over the hurdles.

-Do you meet the criteria for London study?
+Do you meet the criteria?

 If you have yet to enter higher education, you might be considering becoming a London student through the traditional route of, quite simply, applying for one of the many degree courses run in the city and then organising your accommodation if you are successful.